radiofrance/dib/docs/quickstart.md

 └── .dib.yaml
 ```

-Edit the file to set the registry name, used to pull and push DIB-managed images.
+Edit the file to set the registry name, used to pull and push dib-managed images.
 ```yaml
 registry_url: registry.example.com
 ```